Top React Animation Libraries

 - Seamlessly integrates Three.js with React, making 3D development more accessible to React developers.

-- Provides a declarative approach to creating 3D scenes, which can be easier to understand and maintain.
+- Provides a declarative approach to 3D scene creation, improving code readability and maintainability.

 - Offers a rich ecosystem of hooks and helpers for common 3D tasks and optimizations.